kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(b\) The capability list must identify each article by make and model or other nomenclature designated by the article's manufacturer and be available in a format acceptable to the FAA.

-\(c\) An article may be listed on the capability list only if the article is within the scope of the ratings of the repair station's certificate, and only after the repair station has performed a self-evaluation in accordance with the procedures under §145.209(d)(2).
+\(c\) An article may be listed on the capability list only if the article is within the scope of the ratings of the repair station's certificate, and only after the repair station has performed a self-evaluation in accordance with the procedures under [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.209   Repair station manual contents.|§145.209]](d)(2).
 The repair station must perform this self-evaluation to determine that the repair station has all of the housing, facilities, equipment, material, technical data, processes, and trained personnel in place to perform the work on the article as required by part 145.
 The repair station must retain on file documentation of the evaluation.

-\(d\) Upon listing an additional article on its capability list, the repair station must provide its responsible Flight Standards office with a copy of the revised list in accordance with the procedures required in §145.209(d)(1).
+\(d\) Upon listing an additional article on its capability list, the repair station must provide its responsible Flight Standards office with a copy of the revised list in accordance with the procedures required in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.209   Repair station manual contents.|§145.209]](d)(1).

 \[Docket No. FAA-1999-5836, 66 FR 41117, Aug.
 6, 2001, as amended by Docket FAA-2018-0119, Amdt.
 145-32, 83 FR 9176, Mar.
 5, 2018\]